 - More than 2,700 teaching staff trained on innovative pedagogies

 - Transformed teaching and learning across 1,056 university departments, 97 universities, 11 African countries

 - PedaL influenced the redesign of 1,752 university courses delivered to students

-Partners: University of Dar es Salaam (Tanzania), Egerton University (Kenya), University of Ibadan (Nigeria), University of Ghana (Ghana), Uganda Martyrs University (Uganda) and Institute of Development Studies, University of Sussex (UK)
+The PEDAL partnership was led by the Partnership for African Social & Governance Research (Kenya), working with the University of Dar es Salaam (Tanzania), Egerton University (Kenya), University of Ibadan (Nigeria), University of Ghana (Ghana), Uganda Martyrs University (Uganda), Alliance for Research Universities in Africa (ARUA), and Institute of Development Studies, University of Sussex (UK).